MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install-and-configure.md

 ## Step 2: Install from AppSource

-Import the Kudos template into the environment.
+Import the Kudos template into an environment you have prepared for it.

 1. Go to the [Kudos template in AppSource](<https://aka.ms/AccessEmployeeKudosTemplate>) and select **Get it now**.
 1. Select the environment that you want to install the template into.

    :::image type="content" source="media/install/appsource-install-template.png" alt-text="Select the environment in which to install the template.":::
 1. Agree to the Terms and Privacy statements by selecting the boxes.
 1. Select **Install**.
 You'll be taken to a screen where you can view the installation status.

-After the installation is complete, the status shows as _Installed_.
+Once the installation is complete, the status shows as _Installed_.

+> [!IMPORTANT]
+> Two solutions will always be installed in your environment:
+>
+> - **Employee Experience Base**.
+Contains common foundational components that all human resource (HR) solutions use.
+For now, this is limited to components that enable localization capabilities.
+By sharing this across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.
+> - **Employee Kudos**.
+Contains all the components needed to enable the implementation of an Employee Kudos program within an organization.

 > [!TIP]
 > You can log your questions and get support for the Employee Kudos template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.